C2DH/ranketwo/_assignments/archival-digital-turn/01-muybridge-legacy.en.md

 documents:
   - slices-of-time
 order: 1
+outcomes:
+ - Learning about the relation between reproduction technology and re-use of material in the analogue era
+ - Learning to consult the Internet Archive
+ - Learning the impact of digital technology and the web on the dissemination and knowledge about an artist/photographer
 ---
 Eadweard Muybridge laid the basis for the development of cinematography by making photos of a trotting horse with a series of cameras and showing them with a [zoopraxiscope](https://en.wikipedia.org/wiki/Zoopraxiscope).
 Many artists, photographers and scholars were inspired by his work, but the impact and dissemination of his legacy was magnified by the introduction of digital technology and the web in the late 1990s.